42-HackKosice/3B-ReadDataFrom.tiff/README.md

 # 3B-ReadDataFrom.tiff

-This program should help us with reading the images and printing the output value to .csv.
+This program should help with reading the images and printing the output value to .csv.
 [Jupyter Notebook of our result](https://github.com/42-HackKosice/3B-ReadDataFrom.tiff/blob/main/EllipseFitting.ipynb)

 ## Team